Liza loves obscure holidays—especially those that celebrate food and beverages.

 The chocolate chip cookie is one of the most popular cookies in the world—but who created them?
 Well, the story begins around 1938 with Ruth Graves Wakefield, an American chef who invented the Toll House Cookie, which was the first chocolate chip cookie.
 I found her story while looking through some of my cookbooks at home over the weekend.
 So it's thanks to Wakefield that we can enjoy these delicious cookies today.

-How to Celebrate National Chocolate Chip Cookie Day
+Five Ways to Celebrate National Chocolate Chip Cookie Day

 - Share some of your cookies with friends.
 Make up a few gift packages or invite good friends for a cookie party.